-The Centre has the following project in progress.
+The Centre has recently completed and published the following project:

 About the book

-For further details about this project, please contact Professor Zahirul Hoque at firstname.lastname@example.org.
+For further details about this book, please contact Professor Zahirul Hoque at firstname.lastname@example.org.